- Change Log

 Web Browsers – Web Browsers are a type of Web Client that usually want to display the files that are downloaded from Web Servers.

 - Images – Images are rendered by the Browser and displayed to the user.
+There are many different image formats and browsers need to be able to convert the image formats into graphics.

 HTML vs HTTP – HTTP is a network file transfer protocol (request/response).
 HTML files are just one of the types of files transferred by HTTP.
 You’ll find that most HTTP file transfers are not HTML files.